-In the manufactory trade, some of the first Jews in Gilleleje contacted locals who can sail to Sweden.
+In the manufacturing trade, some of the first Jews in Gilleleje contacted locals who could sail to Sweden.

 - 5B, Østergade, the stable loft

-On October 6, 60 Jewish men, women and children were hiding in the loft of the stable building that you
+On October 6, 60 Jewish men, women and children were hiding in the loft of the stable building where you.

 see behind Østergade 5B.